bencamm001/interactive_gene_drive/README.md

 ## Quick Guide
 The first time running the script will take some time to install necessary Julia packages.

-**Prezygotic/Postzygotic** buttons switch between Pre- and Post-zygotix gene drive systems.
+**Prezygotic/Postzygotic** buttons switch between Pre- and Post-zygotic gene drive systems.

 **Migration** switch turns migration on or off